-- A. Information relating to additions acquired through business combinations is provided in Note 6(27). - B. Goodwill is allocated to the Group's cash-generating units identified according to operating segment.
+A. Goodwill is allocated to the Group's cash-generating units identified according to operating segment.
 The recoverable amount of all cash-generating units has been determined based on value-in-use calculations.
-These calculations use post-tax profit approved by the management covering a five-year period in the future. - C. Details of amortisation on intangible assets are as follows:
+These calculations use post-tax profit approved by the management covering a five-year period in the future.
+The key assumptions used for value-in-use calculations are as follows: